vedph/cadmus-migration/README.md

 ## History

+- 2022-10-06: fixes to TEI standoff item composer (`Cadmus.Export.ML`).

 ### 0.0.15

-- moved repository dependency out of database-dependent filters.
+- 2022-10-04: moved repository dependency out of database-dependent filters.
 The repository is now a property of the renderer context.

 ### 0.0.14

-- added item ID to previewer and context to its filters.
+- 2022-10-04: added item ID to previewer and context to its filters.

 ### 0.0.13

-- added `TextTemplate` to `MongoTokenExtractorRendererFilter`.
+- 2022-10-02: added `TextTemplate` to `MongoTokenExtractorRendererFilter`.

 ### 0.0.12